angela80/website/README.md

- i added breadcrumbs and social buttons & linked to social media i have a bootstrap contact form . i used the wayback machine internet archive for playlist content and youtube for videos& placed them in boostrap grid# website
+ i added breadcrumbs and social buttons & linked to social media i have a bootstrap contact form . i used the wayback machine internet archive for playlist content and youtube for videos& placed them in boostrap grid# website i have taken kildare now newsletter code and changed it to beatles newsletter and put it in my media page on the left for subscribing